-To achieve such insight, a deep understanding of secondary electron emission as a complex multi-length and time scale process is required, but presently still being developed.
-It requires modeling the interaction between the incident ion and the target material, including the dynamics of the charge state of the projectile, the emission probability of secondary electrons, and the electron-electron and electron-ion relaxation dynamics following the initial excitation An analytical model is developed by Chung \cite{chung_simple_1974}, based on the work function as a barrier against emission and the electron-electron scattering mean free path as the probability for excited electron to diffuse from bulk to the surface.
-This model has shown success in describing the kinetic energy distribution of secondary electrons emitted from metals under electron irradiation.
-Later, a modified version~\cite{petrov_secondary_2011} was introduced to describe the kinetic energy distribution of the secondary electrons in the helium ion microscope.
-These models rely on the static work function of the target material as a single empirical parameter.
-However, for a highly excited surface~\cite{niggas_ion-induced_2022} the surface potential and, thus, the work function is strongly perturbed, requiring more sophisticated modeling.
-On the other hand, to describe the relaxation dynamics in the target, theoretical efforts \cite{bernardi_ab_2014,brown_nonradiative_2016,brown_experimental_2017} focus on thermalization of the radiation-induced excited electrons towards a Fermi-Dirac distribution through electron-electron scattering, and the subsequent emergence of thermal equilibrium between nuclei and electrons through electron-phonon scattering.
-The connection of these processes to secondary electron emission is so far unexplored but important because it can be directly probed in pump-probe experiments with ultrashort ion pulses and also indirectly influence electron emission in experiments under irradiation conditions that expose a sample surface to multiple successive ion impacts.
-A direct real-time electron dynamical simulation that describes the influence of thermalization on secondary electron emission during successive ion impact is still missing.
-However, this is necessary as the time interval between successive ion impacts in modern ion beams reaches the sub-picosecond regime, i.e., prior to electron thermalization.
+Achieving such insight requires a deep understanding of secondary electron emission as a complex multi-length and time-scale process that emerges from the interaction between the incident projectile ion and the target material.
+It includes the dynamics of the projectile charge state, the secondary electron emission probability, and the electron-electron and electron-ion relaxation dynamics following the initial excitation.
+An analytical model of the secondary electron kinetic energy spectra by Chung \cite{chung_simple_1974} is based on the work function as a barrier against emission and the electron-electron scattering mean free path as the probability for excited electrons to diffuse from bulk to the surface.
+This model has successfully described the kinetic energy distribution of secondary electrons emitted from metals under electron irradiation.
+Later, a modified version was introduced to describe the kinetic energy distribution of secondary electrons in helium ion microscopy \cite{petrov_secondary_2011}.
+While these models rely on the static work function of the target material as a single empirical parameter, for a highly excited surface~\cite{niggas_ion-induced_2022} the surface potential and, thus, the work function is strongly perturbed.